SisyphianLiger/TheCProgrammingLanguageSolutions/README.md

 get line, which can then be used with a clever indexing of i,j, to actually reverse a string.
 Pretty nifty if ya ask me!

+## 1.20 Write a detab funciton!
+Here when we find a tab say Hello\tWorld we want to make sure that we replace, the tabs with spaces. pretty simple, and can be done by modifying the get_line() function to have a while loop that increments up to a tab stop.
+I used a symbolic, parameter, as the program is designed to have a general N, and now the user simply can change the symbolic parameter to change the tab stop point.

+## 1.21 Write a entab function!
+Here we use the spacing of tab stop to when we detect a space, be able to input either a tab for up to the tab stop, or spaces up into the tab stop.
+This program
+is not gerealizable givent the assignment states to use the same n veriable from 1.20.
+But with some modulus tricks, you could in theory fill up any like of tabs and spaces up to an arbitrary tab stop.
+We should always give preference to tabs when we can as they contain 4 spaces, whereas spaces should be used to fill the remainder of the spaced neede to be filled.

+## 1.22 Write a program to fold long input lines into two two or more short lines